sage-code/maj/verbs.md

 ## Verb transformation

-Verb can be used as different part of proposition using a suffix:
+Verb can be used as different part of proposition using a different suffix and coda:"u"

 joku => joku'ra

-* tu seru'pa la joku'ra de zu  = you have been his game;
+* tu sero'pa la joku'ra de zu  = you have been his game;
 * la joku'ra sh joko'pa = the game it was played;
 * la joku'ra sh fina'ya = the game it is over now;